mishalhossin/Discord-AI-Chatbot/README.md

 ## Commands ⚙️⚙️

-- Toggle active channel for a server by using `!toggleactive` command. ⚠️
+- Toggle active channel for a server by using `/toggleactive` command. ⚠️

 ![image](https://user-images.githubusercontent.com/91066601/235982560-d7c068d6-d35f-4153-9723-923a8c31546d.png)

-- Toggle if dm should be active or not by using `!toggledm` ⚠️
+- Toggle if dm should be active or not by using `/toggledm` ⚠️

 ![image](https://user-images.githubusercontent.com/91066601/235982180-d9926bb6-b6f9-44de-a0f7-045fce0dbda1.png)

-- Changes its profile picture with the `!pfp [url or attachment]` command.
+- Changes its profile picture with the `/pfp [url]` command.

-- Provides latency information with the `!ping` command.
+- Provides latency information with the `/ping` command.

-- Changes its username with the `!changeusr [New username]` command.
+- Changes its username with the `/changeusr [New username]` command.

-- If anything gose wrong use `!bonk` to clear history ⚠️
+- If anything gose wrong use `/bonk` to clear history ⚠️

 # Steps to install and run 🚩 :
 ### Step 1. 🎬 Git clone repository